-- Research from the Center for Disease Control, indicates that19 million Americans contract sexually-transmitted infections every year.
-Half of the 19 million are under the age of 25.
+- Research from the Centers for Disease Control indicates that 20 million Americans contract sexually-transmitted infections every year.
+Ten million of those infected are under the age of 25.

-- In 2009, there were 539 births to teens at a cost of $12.9 million to Hamilton County.
+- In 2013, there were 321 births to females ages 10-19 at a cost of approximately $7.7 million to Hamilton County.
 This includes costs associated with child welfare, criminal justice, public assistance, and lost tax revenue associated with reduced educational attainment and associated income.

 As a parent, it is your responsibility to do everything in your power to keep your teen safe and healthy.
 Talking with your child about sex and healthy relationships should begin in childhood and continue through the hormone-driven, drama-filled adolescent years.

 Here are a few pointers to help get the dialogue started:

 - Talk about the health aspects as well as the “heart” aspects of sex.

 - Place the discussion firmly in the context of relationship development, love and commitment.
 This is what teens say they want to hear.

 - Many parents had sex in their teen years.
 Just because you did it doesn’t mean you want your children to do the same.
 The goal is to help young people do better.
 Today is a totally different ballgame when it comes to STIs.

 - Help teens understand what makes sex beautiful and special.
 It is more than physical chemistry.